scottbez1/splitflap/README.md

 The goal is to make a low-cost display that's easy to fabricate at home in small/single quantities (e.g. custom materials can be ordered from Ponoko or similar, and other hardware is generally available).

-**New!** A limited number of kits based on these designs are [now available for sale on Tindie](https://www.tindie.com/products/15627/)!

 The 3d model is built using OpenSCAD in `3d/splitflap.scad`, the driver board is designed in KiCad in `electronics/splitflap.pro`, and the driver firmware is written using Arduino in `arduino/splitflap/splitflap.ino`.

 You can view an interactive 3d model of the design on the [project website](https://scottbez1.github.io/splitflap/).